 A full-length magical realism drama.

 Run time is approximately 75 minutes.

 Jane is a new widow, emotionally numbed by countless losses.
 Harrison is an inattentive husband, whose corrupted self-image drives him to lash out at those around him.
-In seeking escape, these two strangers collide – both literally and figuratively – tangling their life lines and setting them on a time-bending journey involving an intercontinental plane crash, a magical Japanese forest, and a choice that leads them both to an unexpected destination.
+In seeking escape, these two strangers collide – both literally and figuratively – tangling their life lines and setting them on a time-bending journey involving an intercontinental plane crash, a magical forest, and a choice that leads them both to an unexpected destination.
 Forgiveness and sacrifice are explored through this sometimes-funny, sometimes-heartbreaking drama about finding your way home.